wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 ## 1. Declaring global stylesheet typings

-The first type definition you should include in your project, is a general purpose `*.st.css` global declaration which would provide a broad signature of a Stylable stylesheet.
+The first type definition you should include in your project is a general purpose `*.st.css` global declaration.
+This provides a broad signature of a Stylable stylesheet.

 To do this, create a `globals.d.ts` file in your `./src` directory and add the following declaration.